Use Trustly APIs to integrate account authorizations and online banking into your applications.

 Requests that return multiple items return 25 items per page by default.
 By combining the count and startIndex parameters, lists can be paged to retrieve all available data.

-Though some endpoints may have additional filtering attributes, the following table lists the common methods.
+Some endpoints support additional filtering attributes.
+The following table lists the common parameters available across the API.